foxxoma/Rolkorn/README_EN.md

 Universal rules for role-playing games.

-Just 4 attributes, 2 types of dice, and a few simple mechanics that turn any outcome into a new plot twist.
+Rolecorn is a set of keys for a world that does not yet exist.
+The mechanics are not strict laws, but guides for your imagination.

-You can take turns being the Game Master, collaboratively creating the world and story where every player actively participates in shaping the narrative.
+There is no single Game Master here.
+You are all the creators of this world.
+Roll the dice to set the direction, and your imagination will do the rest.
+Every failure is a new twist, every victory is a tense triumph.

-Remember!
-Rules are tools, not commands.
-Use them only when you truly need them.
+Remember: these rules are the backdrop for your actions, not their confines.
+Use them only when you truly need to.
 Don't be afraid to add your own temporary bonuses for equipment, a clever idea, or great roleplaying.
 But remember: simplicity is the key to a dynamic game.
 Don't turn the story into bookkeeping.

 ## 🎯 WHAT'S INSIDE?